 With so much talk about social media and the web, many organizations are considering dropping print communications altogether.
-However, a recent study done by Épisode Inc. shows that most donors still prefer direct mail.
+However, recent studies show that most donors, baby-boomers and older, still prefer direct mail.
 Online donations are increasing every day, but they haven’t yet become a viable replacement for direct mail.
 It’s important to consider the environment, it’s important to consider budget, but it’s also important to consider the ways in which your audience prefers to be communicated with.

 Why is email marketing so important, and how does it drive traffic to my website?

 According to the same study of philanthropic tendencies, after direct mail and websites, email is donors’ preferred channel for information about organizations they care about.
 Email communications should be carefully planned as part of the overall digital strategy, keeping in mind frequency, valuable content (updates) and incentives (compelling reasons to give or get involved).
 Effective emails are short and point to the website for more information.
 This allows the organization to track the number of clicks and better understand their audience’s interests.
 It is particularly helpful if the articles from the newsletter are also found on the organization’s website or blog.
 This provides valuable content to the website and increases the search engine ranking.
 Keep in mind that email marketing is not at all like direct marketing.
 Messages have to be tailored to the online reader, who typically wants to get more information in less time.
 Using compelling imagery and infographics will help sell your ideas and increase engagement.

 A website is a big investment.
 How do we convince our Board of Directors that it’s worth the money and how do we measure our return on investment?